 What a pain in the jacksie!
-Halfway through the yard work she stalls.
+Halfway through the yard work, she stalls.
 But don’t panic, you are in the correct place and very soon you’ll know what the problem is and how to nail the repair.

 The most common cause of a mower that runs for thirty minutes and then dies is a faulty armature.
 A faulty gas cap is the second most likely cause.

-In this post you’ll learn the most likely cause of a mower engine stall after thirty minutes and you’ll learn how to test and fix it.
+In this post, you’ll learn the most likely cause of a mower engine stall after thirty minutes and you’ll learn how to test and fix it.

 Mower Gas Cap

 A faulty gas cap is as you know the second most common cause of a mower stalling after thirty minutes.
 I’m covering it first because the gas cap is really easy and fast to check.
-All mower gas caps are vented, basically means the mower gas tank must allow air to enter the tank to replace the fuel that leaves.
+All mower gas caps are vented, which basically means the mower gas tank must allow air to enter the tank to replace the fuel that leaves.
 If the tank is sealed the fuel becomes air locked and the mower stalls.

 This typically happens after a short period between ten and thirty minutes, and also depends on factors like weather and gas tank fuel level.

-Commonly gas caps are lost and the owner may MacGyver up an oil can cap that fits like a glove.
+Commonly gas caps are lost and the owner may MacGyver up oil can cap that fits like a glove.
 While on the face of it, this seems like a coincidence.
 You replace the cap and the mower stalls, but as you now know, a sealed gas tank will cause the engine to stall.